chriswrightdesign/websites-for-non-jerks/README.md

 #Accessibility

 - Structured your markup well and in a way that makes sense?
+(Related link on semantic structure)[http://webaim.org/techniques/semanticstructure/]
 - Considered contrast and colour blindness?
 - Hows your tab key going? unplug your mouse, use the site.
 - Have you tested in Wave?